Inpatient Rehab in New Mexico

 Sangre De Cristo House Interfaithleap Inc - Pena Blanca, NM

-Sangre De Cristo House Interfaithleap Inc is an inpatient rehab situated in Pena Blanca, NM.
+Sangre De Cristo House Interfaithleap Inc is an inpatient addiction treatment center located in Pena Blanca, New Mexico.

 Location: 816 Highway 22, P.O.
 Box 1270, Pena Blanca, NM 87041 in Sandoval County